plutov/packagemain/21-error-handling/README.md

 // ...

 switch err.(type) {
-// this won't work anymore, since wedropped the type case *os.PathError:
+// this won't work anymore, since we dropped the type case *os.PathError:
     fmt.Println("file doesn't exist")
 ```

 The stack trace was dropped as well.
 So what can we do to keep the stack and the type?

 There are several packages to resolve the problem.
-They can replace `errors` package since they are built on top of it, so you won't need to do anny changes in case you used the standard `errors` package.
+They can replace `errors` package since they are built on top of it, so you won't need to do any changes in case you used the standard `errors` package.

 ### github.com/pkg/errors or golang.org/x/xerrors